1. An official count of the nation's population every ten years is called a ______________.

 c.
 Gideon v.
 Wainwright

-25. Which of the following is a vested power of one branch or department of government to reject a bill passed by a legislative body?
+25. Which of the following is the official power to reject a bill passed by a legislative body?

 a. consensus